Welcome to Sunset View!

 Parents can prepay for school meals by sending cash or a personal check to the school cafeteria.
 Visa, MasterCard, or Discover card payments can be made over the phone at (888) 994-5100 and via the internet at www.paypams.com.
 Students who qualify for free and reduced-price meals will still receive free meals after completing the appropriate paperwork.

 Students should not bring anything of value to school.
 Toys, trading cards, yo-yo’s, sports equipment, electronic games, etc. are not to be brought to school.

 LOST AND FOUND

-Articles found on school site are placed in the “Lost and Found” storage located in the lunch court.
-Small valuable items are kept in the front office.
+Articles found on school site are placed in the “Lost and Found” storage located in the main office.
 See one of the office staff if you need assistance locating an item.
 It is the students’ responsibility to check for lost items.
 PLEASE MARK all personal items with your child’s name.
 All unclaimed items will be periodically donated to a charitable organization.